КМД- тарчумаи калимахо ба забони точики

 consciousness л the state of being conscious; to lose consciousness to faint, e. g.
 The blow caused him to lose consciousness, to recover (regain) consciousness to come to, e. g.
 He did not recover (regain) consciousness until two hours after the accident.

-6. interfere vi 1) to meddle, as to interfere in a matter (in an argument,
+to interfere in a matter (in an argument,

 in one's affairs); 2) to hinder, to bother, as to interfere with one's

 independence, e. g.
 Don't interfere with me.
-Something always interferes.
+Something always

 I hope I'm not interfering?